Frequently Asked Questions

 - How do I change my enrollment?

 - The voter registration form should be used to change your party enrollment from one party to another or to enroll for the first time in a party.
 A change of enrollment received up until February 14th each year will be effective immediately.
-For 2021, February 14th falls on a Sunday so your form should be delivered to your county board of election no later than Friday, February 12th.
 Changes received on or after February 15th until seven days after the June Primary will be set aside and opened the seventh day following the June Primary and entered in the voter's registration record.
 Please see Deadlines referenced above.

 - I am a victim of domestic violence, how can I protect myself when I register to vote?
 What about voting at my poll site?

 - N.Y.
-Election Law (5-508) allows victims of domestic violence who obtain a court order from NY Supreme Court in the county where they are registered to have their voter registration record kept separate and apart from other registration records and not be made available for inspection or copying by the public or any other person, except election officials acting within the course and scope of their official duties.
-Under a separate section of the law (11-306), you can also be excused from going to your polling place to vote and get a special ballot.
-For further information, you should contact your local board of elections for their confidential registration and special ballot procedures.
+Election Law (5-508) allows victims of domestic violence to apply for a confidential registration by delivering a sworn statement to their local county Board of Elections stating they are a victim of domestic violence and they wish to have their voter registration record kept confidential because of the threat of physical or emotional harm to themselves or a family or household member.
+Their voter registration record will be kept separate and apart from other registration records for four years and not be made available for inspection or copying by the public or any other person, except election officials acting within the course and scope of their official duties.
+Under a separate section of the law (11-306), they can also be excused from going to their polling place to vote and get a special ballot.
+For further information, please contact your local board of elections for their confidential registration and special ballot procedures.

 - If you wish to file a complaint or inquire about enforcement action you may contact the Enforcement Counsel at: